Angular-Bootcamp/CodeChallenge-Skeleton/README.md

 - [x] Requirement 1
 - [ ] Requirement 2

-Mark as complete every requirement that you fulfill
+Mark as complete every requirement that you fulfill.

-## Hightlights
+## Hightlights (optional)

-Maybe you want to hightlight some features that you do in addition of the requirments
+Hightlight some features that you do in addition of the requirments.

 ## Installation